aaronottinger/aaronottinger.github.io/classes/socialjustice/dice4040syllabus2021.md

 ## WEEK 6: Accessibility, part I: Definition, History, and Legality (Class, Feb 11)

-One of the most important lessons from Eve Kosofsky Sedgwick, Judith Butler, and their ilk is this: No body is the same.
+One of the most important lessons from Judith Butler, Eve Kosofsky Sedgwick, and their ilk is this: No body is the same.
 Usually when we make something, we make it according to our own body.
 So if I make a table, I make it according to my height.
 But not everyone is the same height as me.
 Is it possible to make other tables?
-Is it possible to make an adjustable table?
+Is it possible to make adjustable tables?
 Similar situations can be found online.
 This week, we think about what accessibility means, how we have arrived at our current levels of accessibility, and the legal concerns tied to accessibility.

-This week we begin our testing.
+This week we also begin our testing.
 First, we have to recruit some test subjects.
 We will also want to make sure that we are including accessibility issues within this testing, so we may have to go back and revise our usability questions before getting started.

 ### CONTEXT: Introduction to Universal Design